TosbackCgusBridge-Bot/CGUs-versions/Etsy/Privacy Policy.md

 As part of the buying and selling process, Etsy will facilitate the sharing of information between the two members involved in the transaction.
 As part of the buying or selling process, you may obtain another Etsy member's email address, shipping address, payment information, and/or other information.
 As described in Etsy's Terms of Use, you have a limited license to use this information only for Etsy-related communications or for Etsy-facilitated transactions.
 Etsy has not granted you a license to use the information for unsolicited commercial messages.
 Without express consent from that person, you must not add any Etsy member to your email or physical mailing list.

-Etsy may release your personal information to a third-party in order comply with a subpoena or other legal requirement, or when we believe in good faith that such disclosure is necessary to comply with the law. prevent imminent physical harm or financial loss. or investigate or take action regarding illegal activities, suspected fraud, or violations of Etsy's Terms of Use.
+Etsy may release your personal information to a third-party in order to protect, establish, or exercise our legal rights or defend against legal claims. comply with a subpoena, court order, legal process, or other legal requirement. or when we believe in good faith that such disclosure is necessary to comply with the law, prevent imminent physical harm or financial loss, or investigate, prevent, or take action regarding illegal activities, suspected fraud, threats to our property, or violations of Etsy's Terms of Use.
 We may disclose personally identifiable information to parties in compliance with our Copyright and Intellectual Property Policy, as we in our sole discretion believe necessary or appropriate in connection with an investigation of fraud, intellectual property infringement, piracy, or other unlawful activity.
 In such events, Etsy may disclose a name, address, country, phone number, email address and company name.

 Etsy is affiliated with a variety of businesses and works closely with them.
 These businesses may offer promotions or sell items or services to you through Etsy’s services.
 Etsy may also provide services or sell products jointly with affiliated businesses.
 Due to the nature of our business model, when an affiliated business is associated with your transaction, we may share information that is related to such transaction with that affiliated business.
 Etsy may share aggregated demographic information with business partners.

-Etsy employs other companies and people to perform tasks on our behalf, and we need to share your information with them to provide products and services to you.
-Examples include but are not limited to fulfilling orders, processing payments, handling billing disputes and collections, analyzing data, providing mapping services, preventing fraud, improving performance and stability of the Apps, providing marketing assistance and providing customer service.
-Etsy may partner with third-party services for fraud prevention and/or identity verification.

 In some cases, Etsy may choose to buy or sell assets.
-In these types of transactions, member information is typically one of the business assets that is transferred.
-Etsy will transfer information about you if Etsy is acquired by or merged with another company.
-In this event, Etsy will notify you by email or by putting a prominent notice on the Site and the Apps before information about you is transferred and becomes subject to a different privacy policy.
+In these types of transactions (such as a sale, merger, liquidation, receivership or transfer of all or substantially all of Etsy’s assets), member information is typically one of the business assets that is transferred.
+In the event that Etsy transfers information about you, Etsy will notify you by email or by putting a prominent notice on the Site and the App, and you will be afforded an opportunity to opt-out before information about you becomes subject to a different privacy policy.

-When you a load a page on Etsy that has a social plug-in from a third-party site or service, such as a Like or Send button, you are also loading content from that third-party site.
+Third-party plug-ins also may collect information about your use of the Site.
+For example, when you a load a page on Etsy that has a social plug-in from a third-party site or service, such as a Like or Send button, you are also loading content from that third-party site.
 That site may request cookies directly from your browser.
 These interactions are subject to the privacy policy of the third-party site.
+In addition, certain cookies and other tracking mechanisms on our site are used by third parties for targeted online marketing and other purposes.
+These technologies allow a partner to recognize your computer or mobile device each time you visit Etsy, but do not allow access to personally identifiable information from Etsy.
+Etsy does not have access or control over these third-party technologies, and they are not covered by our privacy policy.
+For more information, see our Cookies &.
+Tracking Technologies page.
+If you prefer to prevent third parties from setting and accessing cookies on your computer, you may set your browser to block cookies.
+And you may opt out of the use of cookies by Google Analytics here.
+Additionally, you may remove yourself from the targeted advertising of companies participating in the Digital Advertising Alliance program by opting out here.
+Although our website currently does not respond to “do not track” browser headers, you can limit tracking by taking these steps.

 We can only speak for ourselves. this policy does not apply to the practices of third parties that Etsy does not own or control, or individuals that Etsy does not employ or manage.
 If you provide your information to others on Etsy or throughout the Internet, different rules may apply to the use or disclosure of the information you provide to them.
 Etsy does not control the privacy policies of third parties, and you are subject to the privacy policies of those third parties where applicable.
-Etsy is not responsible for the privacy or security practices of other websites on the Internet, even those linked to or from the Etsy Site or the Apps.
+Etsy is not responsible for the privacy or security practices of other websites on the Internet, even those linked to or from the Etsy Site or Apps.
 We encourage you to ask questions before you disclose your personal information to others.

-We reserve the right to transfer information (including your personal data) to a third party in the event of a sale, merger, liquidation, receivership or transfer of all or substantially all of the assets of our company provided that the third party agrees to adhere to the terms of our Privacy Policy and provided that the third party only uses your personal data for the purposes that you provided it to us.
-You will be notified in the event of any such transfer and you will be afforded an opportunity to opt-out.

-Cookies &.
-Tracking Technologies

-Etsy uses a variety of technologies to help us better understand how people use our Site, Apps, and services.
-Please refer to our in-depth Cookies &.
-Tracking Technologies page for more details about the types of cookies that we use and why.

-Etsy may partner with third-party services who may use various tracking technologies, such as browser cookies or Flash cookies, to provide certain services or features.
-These technologies allow a partner to recognize your computer or mobile device each time you visit Etsy, but do not allow access to personally identifiable information from Etsy.
-Etsy does not have access or control over these third-party technologies, and they are not covered by our privacy statement.

 Security